ariacomputer/aLEDp/README.md

 `A1 H0 S128 V255`

 ### Color Translation
 This is similar to [Color Specification](#markdown-header-color-specification), except that each value may be expressed as a positive or negative value.
 If the sign is omitted, the change is assumed to be positive.

-Translations

 In general, only RGB or HSV changes make sense; specifying HTML via X will either throw a warning, an error, or be assumed to instead mean setting the color instead of changing it; check the individual command for any possible differences.